Civil Engineer Degree Apprenticeship (Civil Engineering) BEng (Hons)

 After you finish your apprenticeship, you can get help, advice and support for up to 5 years from our Careers and Employability service as you advance in your career.

-Each unit on this course is worth a certain number of credits.
-In each year, you need to study units worth 60–80 credits.
+Each module on this course is worth a certain number of credits.
+In each year, you need to study modules worth 60–80 credits.

 We use the best and most current research and professional practice alongside feedback from our students to make sure course content is relevant to your future career or further studies.